GIF, PNG, JPG or SVG. Which One To Use?

 The GIF (Graphics Interchange Format) is a type of bitmap, but unlike JPEG or PNG, GIF files are limited to a maximum palette of 256 colors.
 GIF also provide animation support, contributing to its long success as a format for small animations in various social networking platforms.

-While GIF is generally a poor choice for images with wide color variation, that 256 color limit can help keep file sizes small which is ideal for even the slowest of internet speeds.
+GIF is generally a poor choice for images with wide color variation, however the 256 color limit and lossless compression can help keep file sizes small which is ideal for even the slowest of internet speeds.
 For many years, GIF provided the web’s only transparency option – though PNG and SVG now offer this too.

 - Small icons

-- Graphics with low pixel-to-pixel variation (i.e. lots of flat color like logos and flags)
+- Graphics with low pixel-to-pixel variation (e.g. lots of solid color like logos and flags)

 Unlike GIF, JPEG is a 16-bit format, which means that it can blend red, blue and green light to display millions of color.
 This makes JPG very ‘photo-friendly’.
 This is partly why it is a standard format when it comes to most digital cameras on the market.

 The JPEG format also allows you the flexibility to choose the how much you compress your image – from 0% (heavy compression) to 100% (no compression).
 Generally, a 60%-75% compression setting will shrink your file considerably while keeping your image looking decent on most screens.

 While JPEG is well suited to compressing and rendering photography, it is a lossy compression type which means it’s less useful for ongoing editing of an image.
 Exporting a JPEG results in a loss of quality, and these losses get worse with each successive export – like a photocopy of a photocopy.
 This is why professional photographers generally shoot in lossless RAW format.

 Also note that, unlike the GIF and PNG, JPEG can not preserve transparency.